yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

         => boot

-    Once the overlay is applied, you can confirm that the sensor is being probed by checking the output of lsmod or the media graph:
+    Once the overlay is applied, you can confirm that the sensor is being probed by checking the output of :command:`lsmod` or the media graph:

     .. code-block:: console